ABD07xx/PDF_Summarizer/Readme.md

 <b> Note </b>

 - Please make it sure you are inside `FinancialScriptsV2` and there inside `Model` `directory` before running this command
+- For v2 prompts needs to be adjusted and are just for demo purpose.
+-